Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-introduction-to-parachain-consenus-slides.md

 That means that whatever Parachain Consensus does will still be very relevant in JAM as it will adopt many of it's features.

 Notes:
 JAM was a recently proposed potential next step for the Polkadot Network.
 Generally think of it as a generalization of the protocol.
 JAM can do everything the current Polkadot Relay Chain can and more.
-In general it is still an extremely fresh idea so we will not be covering in depth in the core lectures but you can expect some more information about later this week.
+In general it is still an extremely fresh idea so we will not be covering in depth in the core lectures but you can expect some more information about that later this week.

 And I can also guarantee you one thing, many of the steps in parachain consensus like approval checking and disputes will be recreated and ported to JAM, so understanding them now gives you an awesome headstart to understanding what JAM truly aims to achieve.